-Coconut Oil as Part of a Healthful Plant-Based Diet
+Coconut Oil as Part of Healthy Plant-Based Diets

 Much of the research on the relationship of saturated fats and heart disease points to the possibility that saturated fats and cholesterol in animal products may play more of a role in causing health problems than saturated fats in plant foods.
 However, as researchers uncover more information on the role of nutrition in health, it often becomes less clear why various foods cause or prevent disease.
 Heredity plays a key role in shaping our biology and to what degree each of us is susceptible to certain health problems.